-A massive chunk of jade stone has been excavated in Burma, the Southeast Asian country also known as Myanmar.
+Turning to more recent times, an incredibly massive chunk of jade stone was excavated in 2017 in the Southeast Asian country also known as Myanmar.

 An example would be the world’s second largest diamond, which was actually discovered last year.
 Also, there is a rare violet diamond that miners recently excavated in Australia.